The following is a brief guide to the contents of this website:

 The DNA section gives URLs for the Titus Family Tree DNA Titus site, plus others for information on genetics and DNA testing.
 I have included two articles on my own experience with DNA testing, titled “Over the Brick Wall to Bannockburn” and “Homeward Bound From Bannockburn.”

 The DNA aspect of genealogy is a new and evolving asset and has the potential to add substantially to our genealogical data base.
 So far, seven Tituses have been tested and the results of four of them have provided a template for the Robert Titus line.
-The sets of markers for the Dutch line has also been determined.
-The German and New Brunswick lines have yet to be delineated.
-We need volunteers to step forward.
+We still need volunteers to step forward.
 It should be noted that these tests only involve the non-functional part of the Y chromosome (the so-called junk DNA) and therefore cannot be used for medical or insurance purposes.
 In addition, the name of the testee is protected.

 The NEWS section contains occasional updates on changes that have been made to the site.